kunnalsinngh14/HeartcareAI/README.md

 The machine learning component (`src.ipynb`) uses:
 - `StandardScaler` for feature normalization.
 - `RandomForestClassifier` for robust, non-linear pattern recognition.
-- Note: Fasting Blood Sugar (`fbs`) was retained as it contributes to the model's peak 98% accuracy.

 ---

 ## 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page if you want to contribute.
+Contributions, suggestions, and feature requests are welcome.

+Feel free to fork the repository, open issues, and submit pull requests to improve Easy Notes.

+---
+© 2026 Kunal Singh